Derrick Kitts: Political career

 Kitts ran for re-election in 2004, and faced Democrat Miklosch Sander in the general election in November.
 By that time Kitts had abandoned his landscaping business and was working as a campaign consultant, including the re-election campaign of Tom Hughes.
 After winning re-election, Democrats again filed an ethics complaint with the state in February 2005, and again the complaint was rejected by the Oregon Government Standards and Practices Commission.
 During the 2005 legislature Kitts was elected as majority whip in the House, and after the session ended worked on Kevin Mannix’s gubernatorial campaign.
 Following the session in January 2006 he announced he would not run for re-election and would instead run for Congress in the First District, facing incumbent David Wu, a Democrat.
 The First District’s registered voters were 38 percent Democrats, 35 percent Republicans, and 24 percent unaffiliated.

 Kitts lost to Wu in the election, but during the campaign, news broke about a trip to Hawaii which Kitts and other state legislators took in 2004.
 The trip was paid for by the Oregon Beer and Wine Distributors Association, and the seven legislators failed to report the trip as the industry’s lobbyist erroneously told them they did not need to report the trip.
 This triggered an inquiry by the ethics commission into a total of five trips paid for by the distributors in 2002 and 2004 between the seven legislators, with Kitts accused of not reporting a single trip.
 Kitts eventually settled with the ethics commission for a fine of $450 for failing to report the trip and $290 for failing to report a free round of golf while on the same trip.
 He was replaced in the Oregon House by Democrat David Edwards.
 By October 2007 Kitts was working for Pacific Lifestyle Homes and announced he was considering a run for mayor of Hillsboro in 2008.
 However, Jerry Willey ran unopposed in the November election to replace Tom Hughes.

+Later life

+After leaving politics, he attended law school at the Thomas Jefferson School of Law in San Diego, California.
+He was then admitted to practice law in Oregon in 2020 and opened a law firm in Oregon.